Last updated March 25, 2026

 Pursuant to Article 27 of the General Data Protection Regulation (GDPR), Equillium has appointed European Data Protection Office (EDPO) as its GDPR Representative in the EU.
 You can contact EDPO regarding matters pertaining to the GDPR:

-If Equillium has collected, processed or disclosed the personal data of an individual who resides in the EU and the individual wants to lodge a complaint with a Supervisory Authority (“Data Protection Authority”) they may do so in the Member State where they reside, where they work or where they may have experienced an issue with the processing of their personal data.
-A list of Supervisory Authorities is available here: https://edpb.europa.eu/about-edpb/board/members_en
+If Equillium has collected, processed or disclosed the personal data of an individual who resides in the EU, the UK or Switzerland and the individual wants to lodge a complaint with a Supervisory Authority (“Data Protection Authority”) they may do so in the Member State where they reside, where they work or where they may have experienced an issue with the processing of their personal data.
+A list of EU Supervisory Authorities is available here: https://edpb.europa.eu/about-edpb/board/members_en.
+For the UK, please visit: https://ico.org.uk/make-a-complaint/.
+For Switzerland, please visit: https://www.edoeb.admin.ch/en/contact-2.

-The Federal Trade Commission has jurisdiction over Equillium’s compliance with the EU-U.S. Data Privacy Framework (EU-U.S. DPF) and the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF).
+The Federal Trade Commission (FTC) has jurisdiction over Equillium’s compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF, and Equillium is subject to the investigatory and enforcement powers of the FTC.

-If your complaint involves human resources data transferred to the United States from the European Union, [the United Kingdom, or Switzerland] in the context of the employment relationship, and Equillium does not address it satisfactorily, Equillium commits to cooperate with the panel established by the EU data protection authorities (DPA Panel), [the UK Information Commissioner’s Office, and the Swiss Federal Data Protection and Information Commissioner, as applicable] and to comply with the advice given by the DPA panel [ICO, or FDPIC, as applicable] with regard to such human resources data.
+If your complaint involves human resources data transferred to the United States from the European Union, the United Kingdom, or Switzerland in the context of the employment relationship, and Equillium does not address it satisfactorily, Equillium commits to cooperate with the panel established by the EU data protection authorities (DPA Panel), the UK Information Commissioner’s Office (ICO), and the Swiss Federal Data Protection and Information Commissioner (FDPIC), as applicable and to comply with the advice given by the DPA panel [ICO, or FDPIC, as applicable] with regard to such human resources data.
 To pursue an unresolved human resources complaint, you should contact the state or national data protection or labor authority in the appropriate jurisdiction.
+Contact details for the EU data protection authorities can be found at https://edpb.europa.eu/about-edpb/board/members_en.
+For the UK ICO, please visit: https://ico.org.uk/make-a-complaint/.
+For the Swiss FDPIC, please visit: https://www.edoeb.admin.ch/en/contact-2.
 Complaints related to human resources data should not be addressed to the BBB NATIONAL PROGRAMS.

-Equillium’s accountability for personal data that it receives in the United States under the Data Privacy Frameworks and subsequently transfers to a third party is described in the Data Privacy Framework Principles.
-In particular, Equillium remains responsible and liable under the Data Privacy Framework Principles if third-party agents that it engages to process personal data on its behalf do so in a manner inconsistent with the Principles, unless Equillium proves that it is not responsible for the event giving rise to the damage.
+Equillium’s accountability for personal data that it receives in the United States under the DPF and subsequently transfers to a third party is described in the DPF Principles.
+Equillium remains responsible and liable under the DPF Principles if third-party agents that it engages to process personal data on its behalf do so in a manner inconsistent with the Principles, unless Equillium proves that it is not responsible for the event giving rise to the damage.

 Equillium does not collect, process, disclose or sell your personal data for marketing purposes or for Equillium’s business benefit.